texta-tk/texta-tk.github.io/source/concepts.rst

 Fact
 ----

-In TEXTA jargon text annotations are regarded as facts:
+In TTK text annotations are regarded as facts:

 .. code-block:: bash